-a.
-Publications: These include textbooks, books or chapters in books, articles in refereed journals, articles in non-refereed journals, monographs, refereed and non-refereed conference proceedings, book reviews, and other related items.
+- a.
+Publications: These include textbooks, books or chapters in books, articles in refereed journals, articles in non-refereed journals, monographs, refereed and non-refereed conference proceedings, book reviews, and other related items. - b.

-b.
 Papers presented: These include those papers presented at local, state, regional, national, and international professional meetings.
-The significance of content and selection process should be considered in the process of reviewing such presentations.

-c.
-Performance or exhibitions: These include performances or exhibitions that are invited or juried by nationally or regionally recognized members or groups within the discipline.
+The significance of content and selection process should be considered in the process of reviewing such presentations. - c.
+Performance or exhibitions: These include performances or exhibitions that are invited or juried by nationally or regionally recognized members or groups within the discipline. - d.

-- d.
 Research in progress: Verification of stages of development is mandatory. - e.
-Other items such as funded or unfunded research proposals, computer software development, or audiovisual media may also be considered a.
-Candidates should present evidence of continuing professional development.
-Much of that evidence will be submitted in the sections on teaching, service, research, and scholarly and creative activity as indicated above.
-Additional evidence related to professional growth may include courses taken for credit, courses audited, seminars attended, and independent study activities.
+Other items such as funded or unfunded research proposals, computer software development, or audio-visual media may also be considered.